BNP completes purchase of Bank BGZ from Rabobank

-PARIS (Reuters) - France’s BNP Paribas (BNPP.PA) has completed the purchase of Bank BGZ BGZ.WA, Poland’s No.11 lender by assets, from Rabobank for 4.5 billion zlotys ($1.39 billion) as part of a plan to expand in faster-growing markets.
+PARIS, Sept 15 (Reuters) - France’s largest listed bank, BNP Paribas, said on Monday it completed the purchase of Bank BGZ, Poland’s No.11 lender by assets, from Dutch Rabobank for 4.5 billion zlotys ($1.39 billion).

-Poland has attractive growth prospects and moderate banking penetration at about 70 percent, BNP said in its investor presentation last week.
-The acquisition of BGZ would bring its market share in deposits to around 4 percent.

-BNP Paribas should hold between 88.64 percent and 90 percent of Bank BGZ, depending on results of the tender offer, it said in a statement on Monday.
-Rabobank will retain a stake of just a below 10 percent.
+BNP Paribas should hold between 88.64 percent and 90 percent of Bank BGZ, while Rabobank will retain a stake of just a below 10 percent following the transaction, BNP said in a statement.

 Poland’s financial watchdog KNF approved the takeover earlier this month.